 Unemployment benefits (Paro)- Guide

 If you lost your job in Spain, there are a series of steps you can take to make sure you are protected during your job search period.
-The Spanish Social Security system can provide you with an unemployment benefit which will vary depending on how much you have worked and contributed to Social Security.
+The Spanish Social Security system can provide you with an unemployment benefit .
+The amount and duration varies depending on your work history and Social Security contributions.

 Being unemployed and registered as a job seeker in the SEPE’s job centre

-Having a minimum period of quotation (cotización) of 360 days in the past 6 years, or since you received the last contributory unemployment benefit.
+Having a minimum period of contributions (cotización) of 360 days in the past 6 years, or since you received the last contributory unemployment benefit.

 Unemployment subsidy You can access this benefit if you have been unemployed for a long time and if your contributory unemployment benefit has expired.
 Unlike the contributory unemployment benefit, you are entitled to this benefit if: